notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## Create a trust policy

-In order to verify the container image, you need to configure the trust policy to specify trusted identities which sign the artifacts, and level of signature verification to use.
-See [trust policy spec]({{< ref "/docs/concepts/trust-store-trust-policy-specification#trust-policy" >}}) to understand more about trust policy.
+To verify the container image, configure the trust policy to specify trusted identities that sign the artifacts, and level of signature verification to use.
+For more detaisl, see [trust policy spec]({{< ref "/docs/concepts/trust-store-trust-policy-specification#trust-policy" >}}).

-Create a JSON file named `trustpolicy.json` with the following content:
+Create a `trustpolicy.json` with the following trust policy in the notation configuration directory.

+**NOTE:** For Linux, the notation configuration directory is `$HOME/.config/notation/`.
+For macOS, the notation configuration directory is `$HOME/Library/Application Support/notation/`.
+For Windows, the notation configuration folder is `C:\Users\<username>\AppData\Roaming\notation\`.

 ```json
 {